mrviniciux/react18-nextjs-template/README.md

 - **Storybook** v8.2 - A tool for developing and testing UI components in isolation.
 - **Jest** v29 - A testing framework to ensure your code works as expected.

+## Minimum requirements
+- **Node** v20 - [Node.js](https://nodejs.org/en) is a JavaScript runtime built on Chrome's V8 JavaScript engine.

+tip: try use a Node Version Manager like [nvm](https://docs.redwoodjs.com/docs/how-to/using-nvm/#:~:text=nvm%20is%20a%20Node%20Version,js%20on%20the%20same%20machine.)

 ## What You Need to Know Before Starting

 ### 1. Node.js and npm